Skoda Citigo review

 The Skoda Citigo costs less to buy than its VW up! and SEAT Mii sister cars, and it also comes with a little more kit.
 All versions of the Citigo shouldn’t cost too much to run; expect real-world fuel economy of over 50mpg.
 CO2 emissions are low, too, especially with the start/stop equipped Greentech models.

 These dip below the magic 100g/km figure, so they’re exempt from road tax and the London congestion charge.
-Skoda is also pushing hard to keep insurance costs down – especially important as they’re targeting younger drivers – plus there’s the option of a pre-paid servicing pack that takes care of mechanical maintenance for three years.
+Skoda is also pushing hard to keep insurance costs down – especially important as they’re targeting younger drivers.
+You won’t have to pay through the nose for maintenance, either, as Skoda’s £479 pre-paid servicing pack covers scheduled trips to the dealer for three years and 30,000 miles.

-Better still, our experts have calculated that the Citigo will hold on to an excellent 46.6 per cent of its value after three years.
+Our experts have calculated that the Citigo will hold on to 41.9 per cent of its value after three years.